A Tale About Love II - a Change in Relationships

 Caution: This Romance Sex Story contains strong sexual content, including Ma/Fa Consensual Romantic Fiction Humor Polygamy/Polyamory First Oral Sex Petting Nudism Slow

-I welcomed my work after all these troubled, but strangely satisfying days.
-I had encountered the love of my life, had survived the challenges of my future mother-in-law, and had made peace with my father before he died.
+I welcomed my work after all these troubled but strangely satisfying days.
+I had encountered the love of my life, had survived the challenges of my future mother-in-law and had made peace with my father before he died.

 A load had been lifted from my soul and I could dedicate myself to work.
-When I entered the building, I received more support from my colleagues than I expected - perhaps I was not such a cold German after all; the influence of Maureen had probably changed my habits and people had perceived this.
-It was also possible that over the time the team starts to reflect the leader’s position within their own framework.
+When I entered the building, I received more support from my colleagues than I had expected - perhaps I was not such a cold German after all; the influence of Maureen had probably changed my habits and people had perceived this.
+It was also possible that over time a team starts to reflect the leader’s position within their own framework.

 This was worse than I had first thought.
 I let them discuss the points for a while to clear my mind, and then stopped them.